 Is it time for a new PR agency?

-5 tell-tale signs it might be time to upgrade your PR arrangements.
+5 Tell-tale signs it might be time to upgrade your PR arrangements.

-Investing in a partnership with a PR agency can be a big step up for B2B tech scaleup businesses, so it’s important to feel confident that you’re getting the biggest bang for your buck – after all, you don’t have endless resource and bottomless pockets.
+Investing in a partnership with a PR agency can be a big step up for ambitious B2B tech businesses, so it’s important to feel confident that you’re getting the biggest bang for your buck – after all, you don’t have endless resource and bottomless pockets.
 Naturally, you want to work with a PR agency that protects and nurtures your brand and its reputation as if it’s their own, but are you starting to see cracks appear?

 Is there a nagging feeling deep down inside that’s telling you the relationship isn’t working anymore?